vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-PostgreSQL.md

 by having multiple CS servers all connecting to a common Postgres DB machine so a user can be routed to any server.
 To do this, on the ChatScript command line use:
 ```
-pguser="hostaddr = 129.22.22.24 port = 5432 user = postgres password = somepassword "
+pguser="host = 129.22.22.24 port = 5432 user = postgres password = somepassword "
 ```
-You can replace hostaddr with host to use a named notation.
-If both are omitted, it defaults to localhost.
+If host is omitted, it defaults to localhost.
 Localhost might not work as the name of the host, in which case use 127.0.0.1 .

 You do not specify the dbname.
 The system assumes you have a db named `users`.
 If it doesn't find it,